 You can virtually choose any length you like (see the provided list) but it gets progressively more expensive.
 This is because of the way the sleeves (also the internal insulation layers) have to be assembled, which goes caterpillar like and requires progressively more and more "caterpillar moves" the longer the cable gets.

 Would you like 20 meters or even more ? no worries because the Blaxius^2 will perform the same as if it were 1 meter.
 But better have some deeper pockets ...

 The Blaxius^2, actually requires less length, net, compared to the original Blaxius.
 This is because the Blaxius^1 virtually weights nothing which makes it "curly float" wherever you want to have it straight.
 This consumes length.
 The Blaxius^2 carries so much "self weight" that it presses itself flat/straight.

 Also, contrary Blaxius^1, Blaxius^2 allows bending it into a nice radius.
 You provide the bending and Blaxius^2 itself makes it a smooth bend.
 This is because of how the sleeve(s) and heir tightness actually guide the bending.

 Another nice property of Blaxius^2 compared to Blaxius^1 is that Blaxius^2 is much more forgiving on a too long length.
 When Blaxius^1 would be 1 meter too long, it would need to go somewhere which probably is right up in the air somewhere, while Blaxius^2 can be laid on the floor like a snake (say left/right/left/right).
 Just like that.
 No explicit bending required.

-We are maintaining the actual lead time to shipment for new cables : 4 business days.
+We are maintaining the actual lead time to shipment for new cables : 2 business days.